 Stand straight with a chair in front of you for support.
-Slowly lift one leg off the ground and hold for as long as you can, working up to holding for up to one minute on each leg.
+Slowly lift one leg off the ground and hold for as long as you can.
+(You may hold each leg for up to one minute).
 Repeat on the other side.

 A balance board can help you get stronger and improve your balance safely in just a few minutes a day.
 StrongTek’s wooden balance board is anti-slip and safe for seniors to use.